Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 """

-# Create a customer support reply using the sentiment and review above
 prompt = f"""
 You are a customer support agent.
 Draft a reply email to the customer based on the review below and the detected sentiment: {sentiment}.